RicardoVargasLeslie/breaking-bad-app/README.md

 ## :checkered_flag:Getting Started:checkered_flag:

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To set up the App follow these steps: